Last Updated: August 26, 2024

 A product designer on a mission to make accessibility easy to digest for everyone who wants to get on board.
 67% of the accessibility flaws happen during the design stage and I'm proposing simple rituals that can avoid basic mistakes.
 Currently working as a product designer in Singapore, contributing to the MATF at W3C as an invited expert, and actively sharing tips and tricks on accessibility through my blog on Substack.

-Alexa Heinrich is an award-winning social media manager in Central Florida, the creator of the popular websites Accessible Social and Social Media Tea, and the author of Accessible Social: a beginner's guide to creating inclusive social media content.
+Alexa Heinrich is an award-winning social media manager in northern Illinois, the creator of the popular websites Accessible Social and Social Media Tea, and the author of Accessible Social: a beginner's guide to creating inclusive social media content.

 She is a passionate advocate for creating accessible and inclusive content for digital communications as well as educating others about the realities of working in social media.